Skern Runestone: Description

-Transcription into Runic Danish

-A: Sasgærþr resþi sten, Finulfs dottiʀ, at Oþinkor Asbiarna sun, þan dyra ok hin drottinfasta.

-B: Siþi sa mannr æs þøsi kumbl of briuti.

-Translation in English

-A: Sasgerðr, Finnulfr's daughter, raised the stone, in memory of Óðinkárr Ásbjǫrn's son, the valued and loyal to his lord.

-B: A sorcerer (be) the man who breaks this monument!

 DR 80

 DR 80 is the Rundata designation for a fragment of a runestone that was discovered in the 1830s in the foundation of a church in Skjern.
 It has been suggested that the stone is associated with DR 81, with Ásbjǫrn referring to the same person on both stones.
 In addition, it has been speculated that the name Harald may refer to Harold Bluetooth, who was a king of Denmark from about 958 to 985 or 986.

 Locally, the stone is known as the Skjern-sten 1.